CFCB: Rebroadcasters

 The CFNW in Gros Morne National Park was knocked off the air due to an ice and wind storm in late 2011 which damaged the tower.
 When the transmitter site was constructed in 1971, the area was not a national park.
-As of 2012 the signal in this area was still off the air.
 On October 3, 2012, Newcap Broadcasting applied to convert CFNW to the FM band.
 On January 25, 2013, the CRTC approved Newcap's application to convert CFNW to the FM band.
 CFNW now operates at 96.7 MHz.

 In September 2013, the CFCB transmission tower in Corner Brook was taken down.
-Construction on a new tower has been recently completed with a modern three-legged guyed mast radiator.
-The previous mast radiator was in terrible shape and over 50 years old prior to being taken down.
-The old mast radiator, according to the website www.broadcasting-history.ca, was a second hand tower that was erected and begun broadcasting at 1,000 watts in 1961.
-No CRTC or Industry Canada records indicate the station filed any application to do this work.
-However, according to the broadcasting-history.ca web site, the CRTC approved the daytime transmitting power to 10,000 watts from 1,000 watts which could be achieved with the new and more modern mast radiator now located on the same plot of land that the previous one had been erected.
-Photos of the old and new towers are illustrated below.
+Construction on a new tower was completed with a three-legged guyed mast radiator.
+The previous mast radiator over 50 years old prior to being taken down.
+The old mast radiator, was a second hand tower that was erected and begun broadcasting at 1,000 watts in 1961.
+However, the CRTC approved the daytime transmitting power to 10,000 watts from 1,000 watts which could be achieved with the new and more modern mast radiator located on the same plot of land that the previous one had been erected.